-We bought this magical estate in June 1997.
+We bought Henden estate in June 1997.
 It has a long history, according to records going back over a thousand years.
 The current Manor House was likely to have been built in the 15th century.
 At various times the estate was owned by the Earl of Warwick, the Crown when Henry VIII was King, Sir Thomas and then Mary Boleyn, Sir John Gresham and then other luminaries of their time.
 More recently, in the 1930s Alfred Hitchcock made frequent visits to see his friend the Ealing Film Producer Sir Michael Balcon, who was leasing the Estate.
 So, today we are simply custodians of Henden.
 It is our responsibility to help maintain it in a way that is sustainable for the coming centuries.

 We hope you enjoy this website and find it interesting and useful.
 We have enjoyed putting it together.